globoglobito/Python-Guide/README.md

 ```

-For Mac OS / linux :
+For Mac OS / Linux:

 1) Go to your terminal.